cbrown5/cbrown5.github.io/_posts/2016-11-23-mapping-abundance-photos.md

 We will also add a geo-referenced pop-up that includes a picture of our study site.
 You might be familiar with this idea from Google Earth or Flickr.

-To get you excited, here is the end result (try clicking on things!):
+To get you excited, here is the end result (try clicking on things!
+If you are viewing this blog on Rbloggers you will need to go [here](http://www.seascapemodels.org/data/hornby_oysters_map.html) to see the map):

 <iframe src="/data/hornby_oysters_map.html" style = "width: 95%; height: 30em"> It no map appears here your browser doesn't support iframes.
 Try <a href = "/data/hornby_oysters_map.html">this link instead</a></iframe>